 Welcome to Men’s Health Survival of the Fittest 2014

 Survival of the Fittest is back for 2014.
-Packing a colossal 10k urban assault course in each host city, Survival is Britain’s biggest adventure running series, with tens of thousands taking on these totally unique challenge events every year.
+You’ll run at least 10k (and often more!) as we build an urban assault course in each host city.
+Survival is Britain’s biggest adventure running series with tens of thousands taking on these totally unique challenge events every year.
 Want to join them?
 This is for all comers: Men, women, teams and solo contenders.
 It’s as much fun as you can have in a run and the camaraderie is served up with lashings of Survival Spirit.

 Expect loads of obstacles, iconic urban venues, totally engaging courses and that “big event feel” for which operators Rat Race are renowned for.
 You will tackle gritty and engaging obstacle zones throughout the course, pitting your wits against 1000s of fellow competitors in a test of stamina, grit, speed and guts.
 And then you’ll hit our massive beer tent, another one of our signature elements: Mud, sweat and beers.
 Sounds like a good day out to us.

 Front up, train hard and get ready to tackle these totally unique urban events.
 Are you ready to become a Survivor?